-An enhanced disclosure is a type of disclosure used to help employers make sure their employees or volunteers, are suitable for certain types of work.
+An enhanced disclosure is used to help employers make sure people are suitable for certain roles.

 You may need an enhanced disclosure if you apply:

 - for a gaming or lottery licence for your business

 Enhanced disclosure is a type of higher level disclosure.
 Different roles use other types of disclosure.

 An enhanced disclosure shows criminal history information, including: